-Credits Grading scale Recurrence Duration Language Level Version 6 Grade to a tenth Each summer term 1 term English 4 3
+Credits

+6Grading scale

+Grade to a tenthRecurrence

+Each summer termDuration

+1 termLanguage

+EnglishLevel

+4Version

+4

 Mandatory T-INFO-110820 Decentralized Systems: Fundamentals, Modeling, and Applications 6 CR Hartenstein

 1. Fundamentals & Modeling

 - 1. The student is able to recognize and distinguish distributed, federated, and decentralized systems. - 2.
 The student understands consensus, consistency and coordination within the context of networked and decentralized systems. - 3.
 The student understands the concept of Sybil attacks. - 4.
 The student is familiar with decentralized algorithms for leader election and mutual exclusion for execution contexts with various guarantees. - 5.
 The student understands the formally proven limits of fault tolerance and their underlying assumptions.
 This includes an understanding of synchronous and asynchronous network models which underpin the respective proofs.
 The student also understands several models for fault tolerance, notably silent and noisy crash as well as byzantine fault tolerance within the context of decentralized and distributed systems. - 6.
 The student has a basic understanding of state machine replication. - 7.
 The student knows various models for and levels of consistency.